Amakaamazu/Amakaamazu/README.md

 ### Smart Contract Vulnerability Analysis

 **Smart Contract Vulnerability Analysis** is a tool developed to identify common vulnerabilities in Ethereum smart contracts.
 Built with **Solidity and Python**.
-This project demonstrates my ability to ** **interact with smart contracts, analyze their code, and flag known issues****.
+This project demonstrates my ability to **interact with smart contracts, analyze their code, and flag known issues**.
 You can check out the repository [here](https://github.com/Amakaamazu/smart-contract-vulnerability-analysis).

 ### Vulnerability Scanner

-**Vulnerability Scanner** s a Python tool designed to scan websites for common vulnerabilities like SQL injection, XSS, or open ports.
+**Vulnerability Scanner** is a Python tool designed to scan websites for common vulnerabilities like SQL injection, XSS, or open ports.
 Built using **Python, networking, and web vulnerability libraries**.
 This project showcases my skills in **detecting and addressing potential security threats in web applications**.
 You can check out the repository [here](https://github.com/Amakaamazu/vulnerability-scanner).

 ## Get in Touch 📬